...

 How can you address these concerns with your spouse during the time period that you are seeking to divorce them?

 I have seen clients with health insurance encourage their spouse to take advantage of family therapy sessions with medical providers that are on their insurance plan.
-If this means offering to pay any out of pocket expenses yourself I would recommend this as well.
+If this means offering to pay any out-of-pocket expenses yourself I would recommend this as well.

 I realize that not every family law attorney would agree with this course of action but in my opinion, this is a show of goodwill that can pay dividends not only for you but for your children.

 Getting a head start on allowing your spouse an opportunity to express their feelings in a productive fashion will most likely lead to an easier time beginning the co-parenting process.
-It may also lead to your spouse being more agreeable during the negotiation process which can save time, money and stress for both of you.
+It may also lead to your spouse being more agreeable during the negotiation process which can save time, money, and stress for both of you.

 Co-parenting with an ex-spouse after your divorce